IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 make codechecker-diff   # Run in the PRs
 ```

-Expected behavior of the `make` commands (those that weren't already described above):
+Expected behaviour of the `make` commands (those that weren't already described above):

-- `make codechecker-build` - Builds the firmware that needs to be analyzed.
+- `make codechecker-build` - Builds the firmware that needs to be analysed.
 - `make codechecker-check` - Analyses the built firmware.
 - `make codechecker-store` - Stores the analysis to the server, runs only if workflow was triggered
   due to the push to the `main` branch.